Expect the unexpected on this journey to Cuba

 Today you will be transferred back to the airport in time for your flight home.

-Hike for approximately 3 hours through the Viñales countryside past various farms and fields.
-During the walk you'll learn about the farming processes and the local flora, whilst enjoying the beautiful views of the Valley.
+Hike for approximately three hours through the Viñales countryside past various farms and fields.
+During the walk you'll learn about the farming processes and the local flora whilst enjoying the beautiful views of the Valley.

 What better way to see the sights of Havana than from the back seat of a classic American car.
 Your English-speaking guide will take you through the different neighbourhoods of Havana and along various important landmarks.